etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/production-management/transactions.md

 ### How to Reactivate Work Efforts

 !!! info
     To be able to include this functionality, the Production Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Production Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=7C68641225CE46A6BF8A39993CC8E1E5){target="_blank"}.
+For more information about the available versions, core compatibility and new features, visit [Production Extensions - Release notes](https://docs.etendo.software/whats-new/release-notes/etendo-classic/bundles/production-extensions/release-notes/).

 This functionality is useful when the user needs to reactivate a work effort.